 In the end, we made a couple of mistakes here in there but it was a lot of fun working together.
 As I mentioned, it was the first time Lauren had helped me and she quite enjoyed herself.
 There is just something so satisfying about making something with your hands and seeing the end result.
 We made two homemade Adirondack chairs so it does take some time to put together.
 When you count sanding, cutting, gluing, nailing and staining, it was about 10 hours worth of time over the weekend but well worth it.
 And if you’ve never sat in one, these chairs are quite comfortable.
-Soon we’ll make two more and hopefully have a fire pit to sit around!
+Soon we’ll make two more to sit around the fire pit we just made!
 So use these Adirondack chair plans and go out and make some yourself.

 Homemade Adirondack Chair Plans Shopping List